London Underground: Machete attacker guilty of attempted murder

 Bone-deep cuts

-During the trial, jurors heard how Morgan told panicked onlookers, "This is not a terror attack, I only want him" as he attacked Mr Porritt on the busy Tube train.
+During the trial, jurors heard how Morgan told frightened onlookers, "This is not a terror attack, I only want him" as he attacked Mr Porritt on the busy train.

-In a video played in court, Mr Porritt said he had been minding his own business and was in a "bubble" as he sat in the carriage of the Jubilee Line train in central London.
+In a video played in court, Mr Porritt is shown minding his own business as he sat in the carriage of the Jubilee line train in central London when Morgan launched his assault.

-Mr Porritt suffered a severe injury to his right hand, as well as bone-deep cuts to his head and shin.
+Mr Porritt suffered a severe injury to his right hand as he tried to protect himself, as well as bone-deep cuts to his head and shin.

+The jury heard him describe it as like the Arnold Schwarzenegger sci-fi film Terminator.
+"I genuinely thought he was going to kill me," he said.

+He told the arresting officers it was "a road issue" not a "terrorist attack", adding: "If I had known it would cause this much drama, I would not have done it."

+Morgan was to tell a psychiatrist he had been carrying the machete and a lock-knife around for some time in his rucksack.

-Morgan, who had denied attempted murder on grounds of insanity, was also found guilty of two counts of possessing bladed articles.
+The 34-year-old, who denied attempted murder on grounds of insanity, was also found guilty of two counts of possessing bladed articles.